Almost abelian pseudo-K\"ahler Lie algebras: Introduction

 The lack of general results on pseudo-Kähler Lie algebras may be attributed to the fact that general Lie algebras are too flexible; for instance, nilpotent or solvable Lie algebras are only classified in low dimensions.
 General results are easier to obtain for the restricted class of almost abelian Lie algebras, which are completely determined by the conjugacy class of an endomorphism.
 Some very general results for structures on almost abelian Lie algebras have been proved in \cite{Freibert24_TFHS}, and various non-Kähler geometries related to complex geometry have been considered in the literature (\cite{Paradiso21,BFLT23,FP21,FP23}).
 For our purposes, the key result in this setting is the classification of the almost abelian Lie algebras admitting complex or symplectic structures in \cite{ArroyoBarberisDiazGodoyHernandez}.

 In this paper, we study almost abelian pseudo-Kähler Lie algebras.
 A Lie algebra $\frg$ is \emph{almost abelian} if it admits a codimension one abelian ideal $\frh$, thus $\frg$ can be identified with $\frh\rtimes_D\R$, where $D\in\End(\frh)$.
 Throughout the paper we will need to distinguish two different situations, depending whether the abelian ideal $\frh$ is degenerate or not with respect to the pseudo-Kähler metric (equivalently, if the one-dimensional factor $\R$ is isotropic or not).
 We refer to the former as the \emph{isotropic case} and to the latter as the \emph{non-isotropic case}.
-We describe these two situations in Section \ref{section:characterization}, where we obtain the characterization of the endomorphism $D$ for the non-isotropic case in Theorem \ref{thm:characterization_non-isotropic_case} and for the isotropic case in Theorem \ref{thm:characterization_isotropic_case}.
+We describe these two situations in Section \ref{section:characterization}, where we give characterizations of the endomorphism $D$ for the non-isotropic case in Proposition~\ref{prop:characterization_non-isotropic_case} and for the isotropic case in Proposition~\ref{prop:characterization_isotropic_case}, in accord with \cite{Freibert24_TFHS}.
 These characterizations allow us to conclude that the first Betti number of a nilpotent almost abelian pseudo-Kähler Lie algebra is always greater than two (see Proposition \ref{prop:b1>2_in_PK}).
 In Section \ref{section:curvature} we determine the curvature of an almost abelian pseudo-Kähler Lie algebra.
 We show that the pseudo-Kähler metric is either an algebraic Ricci soliton (see Corollary \ref{cor:Ricci_soliton}) or Ricci-flat (see Proposition \ref{prop:curvature_isotropic_h0}), and flat if the underlying Lie algebra is unimodular (see Corollary \ref{cor:flat_almost_ab_pK}).